Business Registration & Incorporation Services in Florida

 Now, if you don’t have an SSN or ITIN, obtaining the EIN takes a little longer since the process is done on paper, but it is possible.

-STEP 4: Open the Business Account
+Step 4: Open Your Business Bank Account

 It is important to open a business account and keep transactions separate from personal ones.